hellerve/ptolemy/done.md

 are presented understandably, and each movement from one idea to the next can be followed even by me.

+* *Wolkenbruchs wunderliche Reise in die Arme einer Schickse* by **Thomas Meyer** (2014)

+Very slow for a while, with the Jiddish being the only thing that kept me afloat.
+Over time the story grew on me, though, and it got ever more interesting; I’m a sucker for 20-something love stories and coming of age, and this book added an interesting voice to that genre.

 ## Management

 ### Papers